PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 draft: false
 ---

-### Introduction:
+## Introduction:
 After participating in the Disney Can-You-Hack-It CTF, I've been trying to spend more of my time studying security and offensive penetration testing.
 Primarily, I've been trying to balance both understanding how to effectively perform an attack with the awesome frameworks out their like metasploit, but also gain a better understanding of what this framework is doing under the hood.
 This post is meant to be the first of many as I attempt to practice documenting both the attack and my methodology.

-### Environment
+## Environment
-Both attacks are taking place in a fairly flat network consisting of my attack host, a fresh booted livecd of Kali Linux, and the the target host, a freshly booted Windows VM that I knew contained 3 flags to capture..
+Both attacks take place in a flat network consisting of my attack host, a freshly-booted Kali Linux livecd, and the the target host, a freshly booted Windows VM that I knew contained 3 flags to capture.
 No other information is known about the host, what it's running or it's OS versioning, however I would be lying if I said I didn't assume that this would be an eternalblue attack based off the name.

-### Attacking Blue with Metasploit
+## Attacking Blue with Metasploit
-I started the attack by opening a tmux session and starting meterpreter with `msfdb run` to spin up a postgres instance to persist scans and recon data and promptly kicked off an nmap scan.
+I started the attack by opening a tmux session and starting meterpreter with `msfdb run` to spin up a postgres instance for persisting scans and recon data.

-#### Host enumeration
+### Host enumeration
 Given that I was investigating a single host, and that I had an unfair suspicion of what kind of attack vector I would be looking for, I started with a default script and service version scan.

 ```